Absorption and analysis of unbound quantum particles -- one by one: Introduction

-For the above reasons, we believe that the present approach do have something to add to this rich flora of methods.
+The method presented here follows a rather different path.
+It takes the proper formulation of particle loss due to an absorber as the starting point.
+This implies a departure from a pure wave-function description.
+Beyond the introduction of a CAP, it does not resort to any approximation, {\it ansatz} or model, and probability is conserved manifestly without the introduction of any heuristic arguments.
 It involves projections onto single-particle scattering states only -- irrespective of the initial number of particles involved.
-This introduces a significant reduction in complexity since it evades the need for calculating many-particle scattering states, which in general involve several, possibly multiple or even time-dependent, continua.
+This introduces a significant reduction in complexity since it evades the need for calculating many-particle scattering states, which in general involve several, possibly multiple, continua.

 The ability to analyse the unbound particles using single-particle scattering states relies on the fact that the absorber is a one-particle operator.
 It only removes one particle at a time, and no two-particle interaction is involved in the absorption process.
 The CAP is used actively to {\it probe} the outgoing waves.
 We will demonstrate how differential information about unbound particles can be obtained by accumulating information about the particles which are absorbed -- one by one.
 Our approach provides a generic and intuitive scheme which generalizes naturally to any number of particles.
 Moreover, analyzing the outgoing waves introduces little extra effort in terms of implementation, computation and memory requirements.
-A drawback may be that it produces a sequence of singly differential probability distributions only.
-In order to describe remaining particles after the first absorption, a dynamical equation involving a density matrix rather than a wave function must be solved.
+A drawback may be that it produces a set of singly differential probability distributions only, no fully differential distributions for several particles simultaneously.

 In the next section, the method is explained in detail.
 Explicit formulas are derived for the two-particle case.
 In Sec.~\ref{Sec_NumExamples}, we illustrate the scheme by applying it to two specific model systems, one involving scattering and another involving photo ionization.
 Conclusions are drawn in Sec.~\ref{Sec_Conclusions}.